 The Columbus Dispatch

-The facility is part of a $278 million project that also will include district heating and cooling loop infrastructure and a new pedestrian bridge across the Olentangy River, according to Ohio State.
+The proposed facility would be the primary source of electricity and heating for Ohio State’s Columbus campus, according to the university’s application to the Ohio Power Siting Board.
+The plant is part of a $278 million project that would also include district heating and cooling loop infrastructure and a new pedestrian bridge across the Olentangy River, according to Ohio State.